Prism (band): 1978–1981: Fixed line-up

-For their 1979 tour, the two remaining horns were dumped, but Fairbairn remained involved with the band and organized a six piece horn section, that would appear with the band on selected dates for the next few tours.
+For their 1979 tour, the two remaining horns were dumped, but Fairbairn remained involved with the band and organized a six piece horn section, that appeared with the band on selected dates for the next few tours.

 Their third album, Armageddon, was released in June 1979 to much promotional hype.
 "Virginia", "Armageddon" and "Night to Remember" were released as singles and charted in Canada.
 The album reached double platinum status (in excess of 200,000 units sold) by the next year and helped garner the band their lone Canadian music industry Juno Award for 'Group of the Year' in 1981.
 Also, Mitchell received the SOCAN Song of the Year award for "Night to Remember" in 1980.
-The title track "Armageddon" would become one of the band's most recognizable songs.
+The title track "Armageddon" became one of the band's most recognizable songs.
 Despite the album's commercial success, the record label, GRT, went into receivership and the band signed on with Capitol Records.

 The group's next record, Young and Restless, was released in May 1980.
 This was the first Prism album written without any credited contributions from Vallance/Higgs: all songs were written by Mitchell, Harlow or Norton.
 (Vallance claims he did participate in the making of the album as an arranger, and as an uncredited co-writer of one track, but admits that his participation in Young and Restless was "minimal").
-The album spun off Prism's highest charting single, also called "Young and Restless", which peaked at No. 14 on the Canadian chart.
+The album spun off Prism's highest-charting single, also called "Young and Restless", which peaked at No. 14 on the Canadian chart.

-At this point, Prism parted company with their long-time producer and founder Bruce Fairbairn, and recorded one new track for their 1980 greatest hits album, All the Best from Prism, with new producer John S. Carter, who was known professionally simply as "Carter"; Carter would be the group's producer for all their subsequent releases through 1983.
+At this point, Prism parted company with their long-time producer and founder Bruce Fairbairn, and recorded one new track for their 1980 greatest hits album, All the Best from Prism, with new producer John S. Carter, who was known professionally simply as "Carter"; Carter was the group's producer for all their subsequent releases through 1983.
 The new song, "Cover Girl", was written by Mitchell and Bryan Adams and was released as a single but did not chart.

 Fairbairn went on to a successful career as a record producer.
 He died of a heart attack on May 17, 1999, in his Vancouver home, aged 49.